 You might be less inclined to use this method as it does call for some patience.
 However, it does prove to be effective in most cases.
 Place an ice cube right on your dog’s bum area and hold it in place.

 Most dogs will feel uncomfortable and try to back off, but since there’s no real danger involved, they’ll get used to it quickly.
 If not, a couple of treats along the way are sure to help!
 Sooner or later, your dog will start contracting their bum and pushing out the poop.

 Keep several tissues close to gather all the poop and collect it in a Do Good Poo Bag

-If you are trying the above methods at home, we also recommend keeping our Wee Away Odour & Stain Remover on hand to get rid of any mess and neutralise unpleasant smells.
+If you are trying the above methods at home, we also recommend keeping our Wee Away & Stain Away on hand to get rid of any mess and neutralise unpleasant smells.